drevops/vortex/.drevops/docs/content/workflows/deployment.md

   Lagoon.
 - `docker`- a Docker image is built and pushed to a remote registry.

-## Setting up deployments

-After setting up the deployment integration, you can begin using it by adding the `$DREVOPS_DEPLOY_PROCEED` variable with a value of `1` in the CircleCI user interface.
-This variable is used as a fail-safe to prevent accidental deployments while setting up DrevOps.

 ## Using deployments

 ### Deployment action